Aymen568/CoT_health_monit/README.md

 - Implementation of OAuth2 PKCE, utilizing JWT tokens to fortify the authentication and authorization flow.
 - Activation of HTTPS/HSTS to ensure a secure connection between the client and the server.

 HTTPS was ensured using Let's Encrypt's Certbot, providing secure communication with the middlewareMiddleware and the MQTT broker.
 DH (Diffie-Hellman parameters) parameters with 4096 bits are also used for TLS connections.
-In addition to that, some other security parameters were set on the Node.js server to ensure max security.
 The grading of the server was tested using SSLlabs, and we had a grade of A.
 <div align="center">
   <img src="/docs/media/certificate.png" alt="architecture" height="500">
 </div>